Marina Mabrey

-Marina Alise Mabrey (born September 14, 1996) is an American professional basketball player for the Connecticut Sun of the Women's National Basketball Association (WNBA) and for the Lunar Owls of Unrivaled.
-Mabrey was drafted in the second round (19th pick overall) by the Los Angeles Sparks in the 2019 WNBA draft.
-She previously played with the United States national under-19 team and the University of Notre Dame.
+Marina Alise Mabrey (born September 14, 1996), nicknamed "Money Mabrey", is an American professional basketball player for the Toronto Tempo of the Women's National Basketball Association (WNBA) and for Lunar Owls of Unrivaled.

-Mabrey was traded to the Dallas Wings in 2020.
-She has played internationally in Latvia (TTT Riga), Israel (Bnot Hertzeliya), Australia (Perth Lynx), Italy (PF Schio), and Turkey (Çukurova Basketbol).
+Mabrey played college basketball at Notre Dame, where she won a national championship in 2018 and left as the program's all-time leader in three-pointers.
+She was selected 19th overall by the Los Angeles Sparks in the 2019 WNBA draft.
+Mabrey later played for the Dallas Wings, Chicago Sky, and Connecticut Sun.
+In 2026, she joined the Toronto Tempo as the face of the expansion franchise and became the first million-dollar player in WNBA history.
+In her first season with the Tempo, Mabrey earned her first WNBA All-Star selection, and tied league single-game records in points (53) and three-pointers (9).

-She also played in the inaugural season of Unrivaled, the 3-on-3 league developed by WNBA players Breanna Stewart and Napheesa Collier; however, Mabrey was sidelined for all but 3 games of the Unrivaled season due to a calf injury.
+In addition to the WNBA, Mabrey has played professionally in Latvia, Israel, Australia, Italy, and Turkey.
+She led Beretta Famila Schio to the Lega Basket Femminile championship in 2023.
+Her accolades overseas include one All-WNBL Team and two All-EuroLeague selections.
+In Unrivaled, Mabrey has competed for Phantom and Lunar Owls, and holds the league's single-game scoring record with 47 points.

 Early life

-Mabrey was raised in Belmar, New Jersey to Patti and Roy Mabrey.
+Mabrey was born in Belmar, New Jersey to Patti and Roy Mabrey.
 She has two brothers, Ryan and Roy, and two sisters Michaela and Dara.
 It was Roy's and Michaela's love of basketball that first involved Marina in the game.
 Her mother coached basketball in their area and Marina, Roy and Michaela would go along with their mother and join in the practices.
 Fierce basketball competition became a part of family life in the Mabrey household with Marina frequently competing with her older brother and sister in their driveway and local park.

 Mabrey attended Manasquan High School in Manasquan, New Jersey, where she was part of two teams that won the state Tournament of Champions and shared most valuable player honors in the McDonald's All-American Game in 2015.

 Despite her sister Michaela's success as part of the Notre Dame Fighting Irish women's basketball team, Marina doubted whether or not to choose that college when she was considering many offers for a basketball scholarship after high school.
 She chose to join up with coach Muffet McGraw's squad at Notre Dame in 2015.